|Quick Facts: Roofers|

 |Moderate-term on-the-job training|

-Roofers replace, repair, and install the roofs of buildings, using a variety of materials, including shingles, bitumen, and metal.
+Roofers replace, repair, and install the roofs of buildings.

-Roofing work can be physically demanding because it involves heavy lifting, as well as climbing, bending, and kneeling, frequently in very hot weather.
-Roofers may work overtime in order to finish a particular job, especially during busier summer months.
+Roofing work is physically demanding because it involves climbing, bending, kneeling, and heavy lifting.
+Roofers may work overtime in order to finish a particular job, especially during busy summer months.

-Although most roofers learn on the job, some may enter the occupation through an apprenticeship program.
-There are no specific education requirements for roofers.
+There are typically no formal education requirements for roofers.
+Although most roofers learn on the job, some enter the occupation through an apprenticeship.

 Explore resources for employment and wages by state and area for roofers.